svj-aventador/xrpl-dev-portal/content/concepts/the-rippled-server/rippled-server-modes.md

 ## Reasons to Run a `rippled` Server in Stand-Alone Mode

 You can run `rippled` in stand-alone mode without a consensus of trusted servers.
-In stand-alone mode, `rippled` does not communicate with any other servers in the SGY Ledger peer-to-peer network, but you can do most of the same actions on your local server only.
+In stand-alone mode, `rippled` does not communicate with any other servers in the RCP Ledger peer-to-peer network, but you can do most of the same actions on your local server only.
 Stand-alone provides a method for testing `rippled` behavior without being tied to the live network.
 For example, you can [test the effects of Amendments](amendments.html#testing-amendments) before those Amendments have gone into effect across the decentralized network.

 When you run `rippled` in stand-alone mode, you have to tell it what ledger version to start from: